fbpx

 • Please note that you must perform all the works/orchestral excerpts listed under ‘Audition Repertoire’ above.
 You must play the works as if you were giving a live audition (i.e. straight-through in the order listed).
 The recording must be made in one shot, without cuts or edits.

-• Please take into account the size of the room and its acoustic as well as your distance from the camera: the more reverberative the room, the closer you will need to be to the camera (usually 3 metres or 10 feet).
+• Please take into account the size of the room and its acoustic as well as the distance from the camera: the more reverberative the room, the closer you will need to be to the camera (usually 3 metres or 10 feet).

 • The use of artificial reverberation or any other audio modification via post-production (editing, splicing, etc.) is strictly prohibited and will result in disqualification.
+You may use an external microphone (e.g., Zoom Q8) to achieve better sound quality and add this sound to the video afterwards, without cuts, edits or sound effects.

 • IMPORTANT: watch and listen to your recording to be sure it represents what you want to the jury to consider.